grafana/grafana/docs/sources/manage-users/org-admin/index.md

 +++
+title = "Org admin tasks"
-title = "Manage organization users" weight = 200
+weight = 200
 +++

-# Manage users as an Organization Admin
+# Manage users as an Org Admin

 An _organization_ is a group of users on a Grafana server.
 Each user can belong to more than one organization.
 Every member of the organization has a _role_ in that organization that grants them a certain level of permissions.
 For more information, refer to [Organization roles]({{< relref "../../permissions/organization_roles.md" >}}).